thoughtram/blog/_posts/2016-03-21-template-driven-forms-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Again, this will change as with RC3, the new APIs will be the default. `disableDeprecatedForms()` can then be removed.
+Again, this will change as with RC5. `disableDeprecatedForms()` can then be removed.
 More on that [here](http://5thingsangular.github.io/2016/06/20/issue-8.html).

 ## `ngForm` Directive